WallStreetMojo

 Practical Example 2

-Thus ABC Bank will earn a total interest of $500 on the certificates of deposits on maturity, i.e., after 6 months.
+Thus, ABC Bank will earn a total interest of $500 on the certificates of deposits on maturity, i.e., after six months.

 Practical Example 2-1

-You can use the following Simple Interest Calculator.
+You can use the following Simple Interest Calculator to calculate the annual simple interest formula.

 Relevance and Uses

-• The simple interest finds its relevance in the way interest is calculated by Banks on the savings bank account and term deposits held by depositors.
-Banks normally calculate interest on a quarterly basis in savings and term deposits.
+• Simple interest finds its relevance in the way interest is calculated by Banks on the savings bank account and term deposits held by depositors.
+Banks normally calculate interest every quarter in savings and term deposits.

 • Returns calculated under simple interest will always be less than returns calculated under compound interest as it ignores the concept of compounding.

-• SI formula ensures that the interest portion is higher in the Initial years and subsequently reduced as the tenure of the loan progress.
+• SI formula ensures that the interest portion is higher in the Initial years and subsequently reduced as the tenure of the loan progresses.

-• It is used to calculate interest on short-term loans like car loans, certificates of deposits and savings accounts, and term deposits.
+• It calculates interest on short-term loans like car loans, certificates of deposits and savings accounts, and term deposits.

 Simple Interest Formula Video